 2. Downloads: The amount of downloads on your papers.

-3. Views: The amount of views that your paper and profile have gathered in that spam.
+3. Views: The number of views that your paper and profile have gathered in that span.
 This includes repeat visits from the same people.

 4. Countries: The amount of people from different countries who have viewed your papers or your profile.

 5. Cities: The different cities people have viewed your papers or your profile from, and how many from each city.